elephant-graveyard/gonut/README.md

 `gonut` is a portable tool to help you verify whether you can push a sample app to a Cloud Foundry.
 It will push an app to Cloud Foundry and delete it afterwards.
 The apps are embedded into the `gonut` binary, so you just have to install `gonut` and you are set.

-It is written in Golang and uses [`pina-golada`](https://github.com/homeport/pina-golada) to include arbitrary sample app data in the final binary.
+It is written in Go and uses [`pina-golada`](https://github.com/homeport/pina-golada) to include arbitrary sample app data in the final binary.

 ![gonut example](assets/images/gonut-example.gif?raw=true "Example of gonut pushing a sample app to Pivotal Cloud Foundry")

-_This project is work in progress._

 ## How do I get started